 School refusal/ avoidance

-The term ‘school refusal’ or ‘school avoidance’ refers to the behaviour of children who experience symptoms of anxiety in relation to school attendance.
+The term ‘school refusal’ or ‘school avoidance’ refers to the behavior of children who experience symptoms of anxiety in relation to school attendance.
 Though many children will refuse to go to school at some stage in their lives, school refusal is marked by a significant number of absences from school on an ongoing basis with the child usually remaining at home.
 About 2 per cent of all school-aged children experience school refusal.
 It tends to peak in the first year of school, at the end of primary school and again in junior secondary school—that is, around transition times.
 The school refuser is more likely to be a younger member of the family.
 Children can become quite desperate and creative in their ploys to avoid school.
 This can result in lots of distress, threats by children to harm themselves and much disruption to the family.
 Parents can also become very stressed and impatient about this issue and will benefit from support from schools and other professionals so they can in turn, support their child.
 School refusers are typically of average academic ability or higher, although the longer they miss school, the greater the chance for gaps in learning to develop.
 When at school, these children are generally compliant in the classroom and well behaved.

 Why do children refuse to go to school?